smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 ![](http://tech.mit.edu/V132/N59/graphics/s3-2.jpg)

 Last year saw [four confirmed MIT student suicides](http://www.boston.com/news/education/2015/09/01/after-tough-year-suicides-campus-mit-aims-improve-mental-health-culture/Gv6q0XaqjxpjTmkm2XxapO/story.html) and [a lot of press](https://www.bostonglobe.com/metro/2015/03/16/mit-students-open-about-stress/dS61oA5tiKqjvVsJ5VZRAL/story.html?p1=Article_Related_Box_Article) about MIT's intense student stress levels.

 Today, MIT is more than halfway through a fresh semester and a [new plan](http://cms350.com/mit/how-helpful-will-changes-to-mit-student-health-services-be-in-wake-of-recent-graduate-student-suicide.html) intended to decrease student stress levels and increase student resources on campus.
-Yet, both administrators and students are still reflecting upon the last year and the stress and anxiety that it excalated across campus.
-Doctor David Warren Randall, the Director of MIT's Student Support Services (S3) on campus, was among the administrators deeply affected by the tradgedies of the past year.
+Yet, even with a new plan in place, the administration is still thinking of ways that it can lower the stress and anxiety that it excalated across campus.
+Dr. David Warren Randall, the Director of MIT's Student Support Services (S3) on campus, was among the administrators deeply affected by the tradgedies of the past year.

 "It obviously takes a toll on the students but from a practical perspective, it takes a toll on a lot of us."
 Randall said.

 MIT’s [Student Support Services](http://mit.edu/uaap/s3/), or S3, entails an office that specializes in ensuring student health and success at MIT.
 The office sees about 5,000 visits a year, and about 50% of a given class year before graduation.
 It is not always the case to find a similar support structure in other top-tier colleges that is not directly intertwined with mental health clinical services, or that is so resource-heavy for students.